Overview

 All configuration and setup is built-in with a unified API, so you can switch between providers by simply changing the exports and even introduce your own provider without breaking any billing-related logic.

 Depending on the service you use, you will need to set the environment variables accordingly.
 By default - the billing package uses Stripe.
-Alternatively, you can use Lemon Squeezy or Polar.
-In the future, we will also add Creem.
+Alternatively, you can use Lemon Squeezy, Polar or Dodo Payments.
+We may introduce more providers in the future.

 Configuration